Last Updated on

 Who decided to turn winter on full blast over the weekend?
 Brrrr it’s cold out there.
 In the south, anything below 50°F is considered frigid which then requires bundling up in warm layers.
-Cooking warm delicious meals like soups and sipping on hot beverages is just one of the ways that we fight back against winter.
+Cooking warm delicious meals like this southern chili recipe is one of my favorite activities during the colder months.
+Indulging in soups and sipping on hot beverages is just one of the ways that we fight back against winter.
 But don’t get me wrong, I kind of love the cooler temperatures.
 It is so much easier to “fix” being cold in the winter than sweating in the southern summer heat.

 I don’t know if chili is classified as a soup or not but to me it is.
 Anything that I can dump into one pot that turns out delicious in a few hours is my kind of recipe.
 This is the perfect kind of recipe that you want to make on that very first cold day of the year.
 It last several days in the fridge and warms you up instantly.